AceEviliano/AceEviliano/README.md

 ### Hi there 👋

-I am Rishi, a student in first year MTech.
-Computer Science.
+I am Rishi, a second year MTech.
+Computer Science grad.
 I am passionate about anything computers and even more so about math.
 - 🌱 I’m currently working on a [Machine Learning repository](https://github.com/AceEviliano/Simply-Machine-Learning)

 <!--